Zainal Rashid Ahmad: Documentary on Israel and Palestine

 In 2005, Zainal led a team of six media personnel in successfully getting into Israel and Palestine disguised as tourists.
 This allowed them to document the life of Palestinians in the West Bank after 40 years of occupation under Israel, and they showed it in a documentary made for TV3 that was titled Majalah 3.
 Zainal was the first Malaysian journalist to successfully conduct his work in Israel in the documentary.
-He managed get into Israel a secod time to make another documentary in 2008 under Astro Oasis, titled Kembara Palestin.
+He managed get into Israel a second time to make another documentary in 2008 under Astro Oasis, titled Kembara Palestin.
 This documentary was awarded 'Best Documentary Award in 2010'.

 Participation in Global Sumud Flotilla

-On 30 August 2025, Zainal announced that he will be taking part in the Global Sumud Flotilla, a convoy to break the Israeli blockade of the Gaza Strip, having previously gone to Israel and Palestine for his journalism.
-He went along with his daughter Ilham Fansuri, who later suffered from some health complications and had to make a turn to Greece partway during the trip.

 Zainal boarded the Fair Lady vessel along with five other participants including from Ireland, Mexico, and South Africa.
 The boat was intercepted by Israeli forces at 4 AM (local time), but was initially allowed to continue sailing after a brief interrogation.
 At around 9 AM, while around 60 nautical miles away from the Gaza coast and still in international waters, Israeli ships were again seen on the vessel's CCTV, before all communications were cut out, presumably due to signal jamming.
 Zainal, along with the other five participants are still noted as missing and presumed to be arrested by Israel, with no information on them heard of.

 He would later be confirmed to have been arrested by Israeli forces and deported to Turkey on 4 October.